Your Oregon Power of Attorney, or POA, is one of your estate plan’s most important decisions.

 The power of the POA

-Essentially, the POA is a legal document that authorizes another person to act on your behalf if you are unable to.
+Essentially, the POA authorizes another person to act on your behalf if you are unable to.

 POA can apply to your financial, legal, and healthcare needs.
 You may appoint the same individual to handle all three (like a spouse), or you may appoint separate individuals.

-Some people assume that they only need to establish a POA if they are very old or critically ill, but it’s simply not true.
+Some people assume that they only need to establish a POA if they are very old or critically ill.
+That’s simply not true.
 You can file this safeguard anytime you wish, for your own peace of mind.
-We cannot always predict what will happen to us, and you will likely feel much better knowing that your affairs will be managed in case of an accident, disability, or serious illness.
+We cannot always predict what will happen to us.
+Your POA helps you know that someone will manage your affairs in case of accident, disability, or serious illness.

-Keep in mind, the POA can also be enacted even if you’re well, but simply unavailable, like traveling abroad.
+Keep in mind, the POA can also take effect even if you’re well, but simply unavailable, like traveling abroad.

 2 main types of POA in Oregon